Frequently Asked Questions

 Can you relate to trauma?

-Yep.
-I wrote a book based loosely on my childhood to work through that entanglement.
+Deeply.
+I wrote a book based loosely on my childhood to work through my own entanglement with shame, grief and disillusionment.
 You can find it if you are so inclined.
 I have had many rough years mixed with the good ones.
-I lost both my parents during COVID.
+I do not have immediate family.
+I lost both my parents and cut ties with my siblings during COVID.
+You will inevitably be unpopular once you start pointing out the glaring faults of your family.
+I don’t actually suggest it.
 I’ve been in many relationships.
-I thrive because I want to.
+I thrive now in solitude because I want to.
 I believe people can heal.
 I rely entirely on my self-knowledge to guide me.